Shahinul-Islam/sam-s-teaching-react-app-project/README.md

 # `Getting Started with sams teaching react spa project`

-This project is made with tailwind, daisy ui, react, firebase, express js and local server and [Create React App](https://github.com/facebook/create-react-app).
+This project is made with tailwind, daisy ui, react, firebase, express js and local server and [visit this site](https://sams-teaching.web.app/).

 ## This project is about: